 Encoder Framerate: The frame rate you want the video to stream over your network to Livestream Studio.
 Slower CPU's should use 'half-speed FPS (30p).'

 Adding and Configuring a Remote Source in Livestream Studio:

 Once the client is installed on the remote system and is running, you can use it as a source in Livestream Studio.

-If Studio can find the remote system over your local network connection, you should see it come up as an option on the left side.
+In Studio, navigate to the Inputs tab then select Add Input > Remote.
+If Studio can find the remote system over your local network connection, you should see it come up as an option.

 Select your Mac computer to activate it in Studio.
-It will appear on the right side of the module.
+It will appear in the bottom of the Inputs list.

-Click the gear wheel next to the remote camera source in the list to access further settings.
+Click the gear wheel next to the far right of the remote camera source in the list to access further settings.

 Video Source: The remote client has the ability to use either the system's desktop, an attached webcam, or an installed Blackmagic capture device as a video source.
 Use the drop-down menu to select which one you want to use.